polterguy/phosphorusfive-dox/chapter-18.md

   set:x:/@_data/0
 ```

-The above **[while]** simply evaluates its lambda object, for as long as there _"exists"_ a zero'th child beneath **[_data]**.
+The above **[while]** simply evaluates its lambda object, for as long as there exists a zero'th child beneath **[_data]**.
 Resulting in the creation of three widgets on your page.

-The above shows a crucial point for the record, which is _"implicit conversion"_ due to _"existance"_ of some value, name or node.
-Basically, the rule-set will check to see if the result of the expression it is given _"exists"_, and if it does, it will evaluate to true, unless it is of type boolean, and has the value of _"false"_.
+The above shows a crucial point for the record, which is implicit conversion due to existence of some value, name, or node.
+Basically, the rule-set will check to see if the result of the expression it is given exists, and if it does, it will evaluate to true, unless it is of type boolean, and has the value of false.
 The above **[while]** example, could have been created like the following.

 ```
 _data